 The study's focus was on the growing movement toward "results based"

-The study's purpose is to examine the movement to evaluate and compensate teachers based on what the students in their classroom have learned.
+evaluation of teachers, nationally and in South Carolina.
 Across the nation, school districts and states are instituting new evaluation systems that hold teachers accountable for the academic growth of their students.
 Not surprisingly, the change is quite controversial.

 As part of the study, LWV members explored what makes a teacher effective, and examined "best practices" in teacher evaluation and compared them with current practices employed by school

 The Study Committee included: Jon Butzon (co-chair), Paula Egelson and Peggy Huchet (co-chair), LWV Charleston Area; Paula Appling, LWV Clemson Area; Pat Borenstein and Jan Welch, LWV Greenville County; Pamela Hollinger, LWV Hilton Head-Bluffton Area.